DaveO-Home/embedded-acceptance-tests/README.md

   * `cd public/rollup/build`
   * `gulp watch`
   * Develop or modify a test.
-  * In another window execute `gulp acceptance` to view the modified or new test results.
+  * In another window execute `gulp acceptance` from the `build` directory to view the modified or new test results.

 ### I.  **Browserify**